LooDaHu/ecg/README.md

   "T": "#ADFF2F"
 }
 ```
-This setting file is a JSON file.
 The key is the names of labels and values are color in 256-color format.
+Just change those values and you can get the labels you want.
 Note:
 1) Empty label is no recommended.
 2) #808080 is not recommended as a label color due to the conflict with the brush tool.